 • Try to cultivate a diagnostic frame of mind as you evaluate your children’s performance.
 When your kids are having difficulties, ask yourself, “What are the skill ‘links’ that are involved in doing this academic task?”, “Which one of these links seems to be weak?”, “Are the facts down cold?”, “Are the procedures down pat?”, and try to be as specific as you can with your answer.

 • Give your kids a daily dose of “academic calisthenics.”
 These can take the form of brief, daily performance drills which focus on factual and procedural, nuts-and-bolts DOING.
 Drills with goals for both time and accuracy make weak areas stand out like sore thumbs, and provide a great way for student and teacher to measure and recognize skills improvement.
-One series of such drills is the Providence Project’s Learning Vitamins® series, and there are others as well.
+One series of such drills is the School Made Simple’s Learning Vitamins® series, and there are others as well.

 • Give your kids early opportunity to use their skill in the real world.
 Let them practice penmanship by addressing some envelopes for you.
 Let them practice reading by reading Bible verses or short news articles to the family.
 Let them practice math by adding up a grocery bill from the prices in a store flyer.
 Practice makes permanent.